Our fall collection just dropped. Shop Now Free shipping over $120 + Free exchanges

 4. If there are still scuff marks, you can use a normal cleaning sponge to try and buff them out.

-Consider using a mild detergent for stubborn stains since you can easily wash away the detergent.
-Also, this method is perfect if you are supposed to wear your shoes in a few hours.
+Try using bleach or a mild detergent because at least you know that you can rinse off the detergent, but with the stain still intact!
+And, more importantly, this method is ideal if, for instance, you are expected to wear your shoes in a few hours.

 4) Using shoe cleaner